“Part street theater, part performance art, part sporting event” — Pat Keck, of the 1980s inspiration for the project, World Sculpture Racing.

 - Promote engineers and tinkerers who want to get their inventions out onto the street

 - Promote emerging artists, arts education, and STEAM education

 To these ends, People’s Sculpture Racing stages races and exhibitions of mobilized art, holds workshops to teach the art of mobile sculpting, and participates in educational and outreach events, such as Cambridge STEAM events, Cambridge Science Festival events, and Maker’s Faires.
 PSR also promotes sculpture building and racing curricula for schools.

 Sculpture races are short races (< 1 mile) of pushed, pulled, and select pedalled artwork in urban locations followed by exhibitions.
 People’s Sculpture Racing currently stages two annual races and exhibitions.

 - The People’s Sculpture Race, a juried race that takes place at the Cambridge Arts River Festival each June.
-Applications are due in early March
+Proposals are due in March; projects are due on Raceday.

 - The Community Sculpture Race at Danehy Park each April during the Cambridge Science Festival.
 This is an unjuried race; applications are due by the last minute in April.